VgonelV/Desktop-Timer-Windows/README.md

 You can freely customize this software.
 In the code you will find helpful hints what to do and why.
 Note: Sometimes putting a comment in the code will break it.

-If you would like to publish your own modification of my software, you are free to do it only if you provide credits to my work.

 ## Why use it
 You can use this software as a motivation system.
 It is based on game philosophical aspect - grinding.
 When you have a goal to reach it is easier to motivate yourself.
 Before a learning session you can click the timer and start studying.
 In theory you should be more engaged and more willing to spend more time and more frequently.